1936 Greenock by-election

-The 1936 Greenock by-election was a by-election held on 26 November 1936 for the House of Commons constituency of Greenock in Renfrewshire, Scotland.
+The 1936 Greenock by-election was a by-election held on 26 November 1936 for the UK House of Commons constituency of Greenock in Renfrewshire, Scotland.

 Vacancy

-The seat had become vacant on 13 October 1936 when the Secretary of State for Scotland, Sir Godfrey Collins had died at the age of 61.
-A National Liberal Member of Parliament (MP), he had held the seat since the January 1910 general election.
+The seat had become vacant on 13 October 1936 when the Secretary of State for Scotland, Sir Godfrey Collins died at the age of 61.
+A National Liberal Member of Parliament (MP), he held the seat since the January 1910 general election.

 Candidates

 The National Liberal candidate was V. E. Cornelius, who had not previously contested a parliamentary election.

 His only opponent was the Labour Party candidate, 50-year-old Robert Gibson.
 Gibson had unsuccessfully contested one by-election and three general elections most recently at Dundee in 1935.

 Result

 On a high turnout, the result was a victory for Gibson, who won the seat with a swing of nearly 8%.
 He held the seat until his resignation in 1941.